 Being in complete silence is really not so bad.
 Despite my initial worries, I found it very peaceful and I appreciated the escape it gave me from the distractions of my high-tech, constantly connected life.
 It was a nice two days “away” to unplug and feel more connected in my own thoughts.

 I highly recommend the Monk Chat retreat.
 If you never practised meditation the Monk Chat is a good start for beginners, to learn the foundation and techniques so you can take them back home.

-The Vipassana meditation retreat at the Monk Chat takes place every Tuesday and Wednesday, starting at The Buddhist University in Chiang Mai at 1pm.
+The Vipassana meditation retreat at the Monk Chat takes place every Tuesday and Wednesday.
+The meeting point is at the Buddhist University in Chiang Mai at 1pm.
 The retreat is very affordable – only 500 baht (about $15) which includes your overnight stay and all your “undelicious” meals.
 I emailed about one week in advance to reserve our place.

 What to bring: